-It turned out that Dinezon, just like me, had not heard the story of the two cemeteries and who was generally buried in each one.
-Shefer read the document and found that Ruderman was going to be buried in the Praga cemetery.
-Dinezon agreed that such a thing should not be allowed and that we had to apply all our efforts to have Ruderman buried in the Povonzek cemetery.
+It turned out that Dinezon, like me, had no idea about the two cemeteries and who was buried in each one.
+Checking the document, Shefer saw that, as expected, it referred only to Praga.
+Dinezon agreed that such a thing should not be allowed and that we had to apply all our efforts to have Ruderman buried in Povonzek.

-“Okay, what do you want from me?” asked Slonimski.
+“Then what do you want from me?” asked Slonimski.

 “We are requesting that you should be so good as to intercede in front of the community council to have Ruderman laid to rest in Povonzek,” Dinezon replied.

 “What?
-I should go to the community council and intercede,” he now yelled out in anger.
-“You mean this?
-You think I have nothing to do?
+I should go to the Community Council and intercede?” he shouted angrily.
+“Do you think I have nothing to do?
 You forget that I have the responsibility of a newspaper.
-How do you even propose this to me?”
+How can you even suggest this to me?”